stellar-deprecated/horizon/docs/reference/accounts-single.md

 ## Response

-This endpoint responds with the details of a single account for a given address.
+This endpoint responds with the details of a single account for a given ID.
 See [account resource](./resources/account.md) for reference.

 ### Example Response
 ```json